conconga/ltisystems/README.md

 # How to use

         import sys
-        sys.path.append(< up to where folder karraynav is >) from karraynav import kArrayNav
+        sys.path.append(< up to where folder kltisystems is >) from kltisystems import k2OrderLTIsysSiso, k2OrderLTIsysMimo